mahinwizard4444/MT-VideoCompress/README.md

 # VideoCompress

-A Telegram Video Compressor Bot By [𝗠𝗛𝗗 𝗧𝗛𝗔𝗡𝗭𝗘𝗘𝗥](https://t.me/mhd_thanzeer). **This bot works for all!** No need to define each user IDs to use bot.
+A Telegram Video Compressor Bot By [JACKBRO ](https://t.me/JackBro007). **This bot works for all!** No need to define each user IDs to use bot.
 Also works in Group.

 ### Special Features:
 - Bot's Live Status on Channel